Back to blog

 • Dimensional stability (no wrinkles)

 For us, the quality of the putting green has nothing to do with the type of material!
+However, Nylon materials are known to be the most durable so will resist wear and tear for the longest.

 putting green cost calculator

-To achieve the longest roll, which is considered often the most realistic surface, we recommend looking at the surface of the putting green material.
-The surface has to be firm, smooth, and coarse.
-When you touch this putting green material with your hand, you shall move your hand without the discomforting itch but feel the grip.
-The material that feels abrasive or rough will cause the ball to slow down quickly.
-The material that is slick will cause the ball to slide and lose control.
+Any material that feels abrasive or rough will cause the ball to slow down quickly.
+Material that is slick will cause the ball to slide and lose control.
 You can choose either poly, nylon, or carefully pampered slit.
-Your choice does not hinge on the type of material.
-Look for the condition of the surface instead.
+Your choice should not be focused on the type of material.
+Compare the surface conditions instead.

 When should I stick to Slit, Poly, or Nylon putting green artificial turf?